ddrake/recital/README.md

 ```
 1 | "A Dance": Joe Sue
 ```
-specifies a dance sequence with a single dance which must appear first in the program, and
+specifies a dance sequence with a single dance which must appear first in the program.
+The following example
 ```
 >3 <8 | "Fancy Dance": Mary Bob Sue; "Quick Dance": Joe Ann Sue Bill
 ```